gwofaw/gwofaw.github.io/vita.md

     2010
     2008 2009
-    training to become pastry chef
+    apprenticeship to become pastry chef

     2007 2008